eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 A WIA SHALL enable PID Providers and Attestation Providers to verify the authenticity of a Wallet Instance and to check whether the Wallet Instance has been revoked.

-*Note: A WIA carries the revocation reference for a Wallet Instance; the revocation status of the Wallet Instance is maintained in a status list referenced in the WIA.*
+*Note: A WIA carries the revocation reference for a Wallet Instance.
+The revocation status of the Wallet Instance is maintained in a status list referenced in the WIA.*

 </div>
 </div>